Italy's Meloni eyes boost in strong energy ties with Algeria | Headlines

 - Algeria

-Italy and gas-rich Algeria now want to build on then Premier Mario Draghi's successful initiatives last year to boost Algerian energy supplies to Italy and, as an Algerian diplomat said, “push beyond that.”
+Italy and Algeria want to build on then-Premier Mario Draghi's successful initiatives last year to boost Algerian energy supplies to Italy and, an Algerian diplomat said, “push beyond that.”
 “We want Italy to become a European hub for Algerian gas.
-A junction for other EU countries,” Algeria's ambassador to Rome, Abdelkrim Touahria, said in an interview with Rome daily Il Messaggero, published on Saturday.
+A junction for other EU countries,” Algeria's ambassador to Rome, Abdelkrim Touahria, said in an interview with Rome daily Il Messaggero, published Saturday.

-Algeria has replaced Russia as Italy's No. 1 energy supplier, sending natural gas via the Trans-Mediterranean pipeline.

-An initial deal last year concluded by Draghi added 9 billion cubic metres of gas by 2023-2024, Eni said at the time.
-Months later, in July, a USD 4 billion agreement between the companies Eni, the Italian energy company, Occidental and Total was concluded.
+An initial deal last year concluded by Draghi added 9 billion cubic meters of gas by 2023-2024 to be sent via the Trans-Mediterranean pipeline.
+Months later, in July, a $4 billion agreement between the companies Eni, the Italian energy company, Occidental and Total was concluded.

-Meloni is expected to meet with Algerian President Abdelmadjid Tebboune as well as the nation's prime minister.
-Eni CEO Claudio Descalzi is to be among those in the delegation.

-Besides energy, a raft of topics also will be discussed during Meloni's visit, from naval construction to cars and startups.

-Meloni's far-right-led coalition won a September national election, and it was likely that immigration and migrant issues, dear to the European far-right, would be on the agenda.
+Meloni's far-right-led coalition won a September national election, and it was likely that immigration and migrant issues, dear to the European far right, would also be a discussion item during her trip.

 Italy is a magnet for migrants escaping poverty, war and other woes in their home countries, and North Africans, often from Tunisia and Algeria, are among them.